zentrocdot/ComfyUI_Circle_Detection/README.md

 ## Remarks

-<p align="justify">The first image created is the one, where on can see, which circles are found.
+<p align="justify">The first image created is the one, where on
+can see, which circles are found.
 The seond image looks like a mask, but it is not for the moment.
 It is still an blank image, where the found circles are filled drawn.
 This changed in version 0.0.0.3.</p>

 ## Open Issues

-<p align="justify">It is unclear, if the JavaScript event trigger for updating the Show Data window will work.</p>
+<p align="justify">It is unclear, if the JavaScript event trigger
+for updating the Show Data window will all the time work.
+This has to be checked.</p>

+If a circle is not perfect or a circle is deformed or malformed such a circle cannot be detected with his contour.
+I have to develop a node, which can identify such malformed/deformed circles.

+The last one is a parallel activity for the detection of ellipses.

 ## References